Roots and Radishes

 Jump to Recipe·Print Recipe·5 from 1 review

-This recipe for homemade maple cranberry almond granola is naturally sweetened with maple syrup and made with wholesome ingredients.
-It's both easy and portable -- make up a batch for breakfast or snacks throughout the week!
+This recipe for homemade cranberry almond granola is naturally sweetened with maple syrup and made with wholesome ingredients.
+It's baked at a lower temperature so the cranberries can be baked in right with everything else.
+It's both easy and portable, perfect for breakfasts or snacks throughout the week!

-Get ready for an incredible granola experience with one of my favorite granola recipes of all time, maple cranberry almond granola!
-Granola is for all seasons, but this is one I come back to whenever I kick off my fall granola recipe rotation, which also includes my cozy maple pecan granola recipe and maple cinnamon walnut granola recipe.
-The distinguishing ingredient in this particular granola recipe is one of my all-time favorite baking ingredients: almond extract.
-And that, combined with the cranberries and almonds, makes this granola a truly delicious snack or yogurt topper (especially good with these apple pie yogurt bowls).
-Let's make a batch together!
+The distinguishing ingredient in this granola is one of my all-time favorite baking ingredients: almond extract.
+That, combined with the cranberries and almonds, makes this granola a truly delicious snack or yogurt topper (especially good with these apple pie yogurt bowls).

 Jump to: